DominikSchmidtlein/CodeChallenges/Java/SYSC3303/Assign1/README.txt

 3. Run the Server.
 4. Run the Client
 5. Observe the 10 alternating read/write requests and the invalid packet at the end.
-6. Forcefully stop the Host.
+6. Forcefully stop the Host and Client(still waiting for last acknowledge message).

+To see the use case map, see the "UCM" folder

+To see the UML class diagrams, see the "UML Class Diagrams" folder

+To see the UML collaboration diagrams, see the "UML Collaboration Diagrams" folder